Phosphorus cycle: Human influences

-Repeated application of liquid hog manure in excess to crop needs can have detrimental effects on soil phosphorus status.
-Also, application of biosolids may increase available phosphorus in soil.
+Other human processes can have detrimental effects on the phosphorus cycle, such as the repeated application of liquid hog manure in excess to crops.
+Applying biosolids may also increase available phosphorus in soil.
 In poorly drained soils or in areas where snowmelt can cause periodic waterlogging, reducing conditions can be attained in 7–10 days.
-This causes a sharp increase in phosphorus concentration in solution and phosphorus can be leached.
-In addition, reduction of the soil causes a shift in phosphorus from resilient to more labile forms.
+This causes a sharp increase in phosphorus concentration in solution, and phosphorus can be leached.
+In addition, reducing the soil causes a shift in phosphorus from resilient to more labile forms.
 This could eventually increase the potential for phosphorus loss.
 This is of particular concern for the environmentally sound management of such areas, where disposal of agricultural wastes has already become a problem.
-It is suggested that the water regime of soils that are to be used for organic wastes disposal is taken into account in the preparation of waste management regulations.
+It is suggested that soil water regimes used for organic waste disposal be considered when preparing waste management regulations.